louisheery/positive-statesman/README.md

-## SECTION 2: Database Inspection & Troubleshooting
+## Database Inspection & Troubleshooting
 ### How to inspect the database on django admin
 1. All django database models are stored in <articles>/models.py